Exeter-Omics-Servers/omics-server-training/Core_Topics/GNU-Linux.md

 ### Novice

-By the end, novice users should be able to:
+By the end, novice partipants should be able to:

 - Explain what GNU/Linux is and why it is commonly used on HPC servers
 - Explain the basics of the Linux file hierarchy structure standard (FHS)